AB-Blue/Kmean-Clustering/README.md

-# Mapping Application
+# Kmean-Clustering Application

-## Map visualization in 2D and 3D view
+## Unsupervised Machine Learning Tool
 ### This application is available on the OneCode platform

 Please follow the instructions of provided link to create your Onecode account.